mdansei/phase_1/README.md

 ### Trade-offs Made

 1. **Error Handling**: Basic error handling is implemented, but there is room for improvement.
-2. **Async Support**: The application is not fully async.
+2. **Async Support**: The application is not async.
 It is a simple FastAPI application that uses a synchronous API client to retrieve data from the Twelve Data API.